MiguelEm-dev/MiguelEm-dev/README-ING.md

 - [Contact](#contact)
 - [License](#license)

 ## About me
-I am a Software Engineering student focused on secure development and practical cybersecurity.
-I enjoy automating checks, building utility tools, and studying both offensive and defensive techniques.
+I am a cybersecurity-focused Software Engineering student specializing in applied offensive and defensive security.
+My primary interests are vulnerability discovery, security automation, and building practical tools for assessments and incident response.
+I prefer hands‑on security work—penetration testing, threat hunting, and hardening systems—while using programming as a means to automate and scale security tasks.

 ## Technologies & tools
 - **Languages:** Python